What is Magnetic Resonance Imaging (MRI)?

 Can I have a copy of my images?

-Yes, at the end of the exam, you will be provided with a USB of the images and/or you will be instructed on how to log into the patient portal to download your images.
+Yes, at the end of the exam, you will be provided with a USB or CD of the images and/or you will be instructed on how to log into the patient portal to download your images.

 What will happen to me during the registration process?